reemsarhan/Frontend/CSS.md

 # CSS
-### What is the difference between relative, absolute, fixed, and sticky positioning in CSS?
+### What is the difference between static,relative, absolute, fixed, and sticky positioning in CSS?

-Position Type	Description
-relative	Positioned relative to its normal position. absolute	Positioned relative to the nearest positioned ancestor. fixed	Positioned relative to the viewport (doesn't move on scroll). sticky	Behaves like relative until a certain scroll position, then becomes fixed.
+#### static: HTML elements are positioned static by default.

+#### relative: is positioned relative to its normal position(static).

+#### fixed:  it always stays in the same place even if the page is scrolled.

+#### absolute: is positioned relative to the nearest positioned ancestor.

+#### sticky:  is positioned based on the user's scroll position.

 ### What is the difference between em, rem, px, %, and vh/vw in CSS?
 Unit	Description